jasonbayton/11ty/_src/blog/2025/10/device-trust-android-enterprise.md

 Google recommends layering Device Trust over attestation and Play Integrity for stronger guarantees — if attestation fails, the snapshot likely can't be trusted.
 Unfortunately, though SDK integration exists for Play Integrity, today Device Trust and the AMAPI SDK it relies on has no in-built support.
 This means vendors have to integrate this separately.
 To be fair, many services will already have an integration in place given the historic requirements mentioned earlier, but for newer apps & services, it's an extra step.

-## Challenges, tradeoffs, and privacy
+## Challenges, trade-offs, and privacy

 There are some things to keep in mind: